Lotus 70B car-by-car histories

 Driven by: George Follmer and John Morton.
 First race: Ontario Motor Speedway, 28 Mar 1971.
 Total of 4 recorded races.

 Jefferson Racing Enterprises (from Lotus in kit form) for Bob West, one of a small number of African American drivers in road racing at that time: US 1972 (Boss Ford): R6 Road Atlanta 20 Aug 1972 (Q24) and R8 Riverside 24 Sep 1972 (Q19).
 Crashed on the second lap at Riverside, hitting Lunger's Lola and damaging the front left suspension and tub.
 Advertised by Roland Jefferson (Los Angeles, CA) Autoweek 28 Oct 1972: "damaged at Riverside".
-To Bruce Russell (Estacada, OR): racing history unknown except for a SCCA Regional at Riverside 26 May 1974.
+To Bruce Russell (Estacada, OR): racing history unknown except for an SCCA Regional at Riverside 26 May 1974.
 Advertised by Russell "70B - Boss 302" on 16 Oct 1976.
 Sold to Dave Edgar (Eugene, OR) late 1970s.
-To Dave Swigler (Florida) 1988: raced at the Walter Mitty event in April 1988 and then regularly to the end of the 1993 season after which it was unused for five seasons.
+To Dave Swigler (Panama City, FL) 1988: raced at the Walter Mitty event in April 1988 and then regularly to the end of the 1993 season after which it was unused for five seasons.
 Raced again by Swigler from 1999 up to Mitty 02 in July 2002.
 Retained by Swigler until sold, together with Swigler's Shadow and Surtees F1 cars, to Harin De Silva and sold on by him to David Arrowsmith (Christchurch, New Zealand) in July 2011.
 Raced in the 2011-12 Tasman Revival series in NZ and David is planning to compete again in the 2013-14 season.
 Raced again in the 2014-15 series.
 Raced at the Monterey Pre-Reunion in August 2015.
 Raced at VHRR Phillip Island Classic 11 March 2018.

 Driven by: Bob West and Bruce Russell.
 First race: Road Atlanta (US R6), 20 Aug 1972.
 Total of 6 recorded races.